 A person who is a citizen or a permanent resident of a country other than the United States is classified as an international applicant.
 To comply with federal laws and immigration requirements, international students must be degree-seeking students in order to enroll at NMJC.
-Before an I-20 will be issued, in addition to submitting an International Student Application, international applicants must comply with the following:
+Before an I-20 will be issued, in addition to submitting an International Student Application, international applicants must comply with and submit the following:

-- 1. English Proficiency: Proof of proficiency in the English language is required for enrollment into academic programs.
-The following may be used as proof of proficiency: (a) Official transcripts reflecting graduation from a U.S. high school, (b) Official transcripts from an accredited U.S. college or university showing completion of 12 semester credit hours with a cumulative GPA of at least 2.0 on a 4.0 scale, or (c) Official report on the Test of English as a Foreign Language (TOEFL) with a minimum score of 500 (paper-based), or 173 (computerized), or 72 (Internet) with a minimum score of 18 on each section on the International version.
+1. English Proficiency: Proof of proficiency in the English language is required for enrollment into academic programs.
+The following may be used as proof of proficiency:

+- " Completion of four years of US high school with a 2.0 GPA or better - " Completion of high school in English-Speaking Canada, the United Kingdom, South Africa, Australia, or New Zealand. - " ACT English score of 19 or better (test not REQUIRED for admission) - " SAT Verbal score of 480 or better (test not REQUIRED for admission) - " 1 year of full-time study (minimum 24 credit hours) at a regionally-accredited US college or university with a 3.0 GPA or higher - " Completion of one semester of freshman English composition with a GPA of 2.0 or higher at a regionally-accredited U.S. college or university. - " Bachelor's degree from a regionally-accredited US college or university or a recognized institution in English-Speaking Canada, the United Kingdom, South Africa, Australia, or New Zealand. - " Official report on the Test of English as a Foreign Language (TOEFL) with a minimum score of 500 (paper-based), or 173 (computerized), or 72 (Internet) with a minimum score of 18 on each section on the International version.
 To receive information about the TOEFL, call 609-771-7100 or write: Educational Testing Services, P.O.
-Box 6151, Princeton, NJ 08541-6151 USA. - 2.
-Academic Records: New Mexico Junior College requires official copies of high school, secondary, and university transcripts.
+Box 6151, Princeton, NJ 08541-6151 USA.

+2. Academic Records: New Mexico Junior College requires official copies of high school, secondary, and university transcripts.
 Notarized, faxed copies or photocopies of these documents are not acceptable.
 Certified copies must contain the original signature(s), stamp(s) or seal(s) of the issuing institution's designated official.
 Students who have no prior college or university credit must submit evidence of graduation from an acceptable secondary school and must be eligible for admission to a recognized university in their home country.
-Start by having your transcripts evaluated by a credentials evaluation agency, such as the World Education Service (www.wes.org).
-We will waive the WES requirement if your official transcripts are in English from an accredited school and on a four-point scale. - 3.
-Financial Documents: Complete and return the NMJC Certification of Financial Responsibility Form along with required supporting documentation.
+Start by having your transcripts evaluated by a credentials evaluation agency, such as AACRAO International Education Services: ies.aacrao.org.
+To be considered as transfer credits, the credits must be translated and equated by AACRAO International Education Services and sent directly to New Mexico Junior College Enrollment Services.
+The student is responsible for payment of the required fee and for providing all required documentation to AACRAO International Education Services are in English from an accredited school and on a four-point scale.

+3. Financial Documents: Complete and return the I-134, Affidavit of Support with required supporting documentation.
 The applicant must provide proof of adequate financial support for at least one full year of study at NMJC.
 Budget guidelines established by the student financial aid officer will be used to determine the adequacy of support.

-Since NMJC cannot guarantee that international students will be allowed to work, the support must be exclusive of funds from employment. - 4.
-Health / Shot Record: Students must have a current shot record showing proof of required immunizations including immunizations against diphtheria and tetanus within the last ten (10) years, a negative result on a tuberculosis test, and evidence of good physical and mental health are required. - 5.
-Health Insurance: International students who attend NMJC and any dependents who may accompany them are required to have medical insurance. - 6.
-Employment Restrictions: Students on F-1 visas do not normally have employment privileges.
-Government regulations require international students to certify that they have finances deemed sufficient by the College while pursuing their degree without employment.
-Thus, international students should not expect to support themselves through employment while attending NMJC. - 7.
-Holders of F-1 student visas must enroll for a full load of study.
-Twelve semester hours is the minimum load. - 8.
-Transfers from U.S. Institutions: If currently "in status" under a F Visa, the United States Citizenship and Immigration Services must be notified when an international student transfers from one U.S. institution to another.
-Once a student is admitted, NMJC will provide a "transfer-in form" that will need to be completed by the previous U.S. institution and submitted to NMJC to release the active Visa information for update.
-However, if a student is "out of status" with USCIS, that student should reinstate him/herself with USCIS prior to enrolling at NMJC.
-Questions regarding a student's immediate immigration status must be directed to the international registrar.
-It is the student's responsibility to obtain the correct visa and to maintain the appropriate immigration status while in the United States.
+Students who are receiving scholarships, including athletic scholarships, must provide that information.
+(Coaches will turn in the GIA).

+4. Health / Shot Record: Students must have a current shot record showing proof of required immunizations including immunizations against diphtheria and tetanus within the last ten (10) years, a negative result on a tuberculosis test, and evidence of good physical and mental health are required.

+5. Photocopy of student's passport.